Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ),
 ) <summary-of-distributed-mpscs>

-In this section, we present our proposed distributed MPSCs in detail.
+In this section, we present our proposed distributed MPSC queues in detail.
 Any other discussions about theoretical aspects of these algorithms such as linearizability, progress guarantee, time complexity are deferred to @theoretical-aspects[].

 In our description, we assume that each process in our program is assigned a unique number as an identifier, which is termed as its *rank*.
 The numbers are taken from the range of `[0, size - 1]`, with `size` being the number of processes in our program.